 UNCITRAL treaties are deposited with the Secretary-General of the United Nations.
 The Treaty Section of the Office of Legal Affairs discharges the depositary function on behalf of the Secretary-General.
 For more information on treaty-related matters, please visit the web site of the Treaty Collection.

 UNCITRAL monitors ratifications of Conventions and enactments of UNCITRAL Model Laws.
-This information is provided in the UNCITRAL Texts and Status area of the UNCITRAL web site.
+Information on the status of conventions and model laws is regularly updated on the UNCITRAL website and is made available as detailed tables related to specific texts and as a single table providing an overview of all texts.
 This list is updated as soon as the Secretariat is informed of changes in status or new enactments.
 Readers are also advised to consult the United Nations Treaty Collection for authoritative status information.

 To obtain permission to reproduce and distribute UNCITRAL materials, please contact the UNCITRAL secretariat.